yapjoonsiong/tp/docs/UserGuide.md

 Note:

 * Timetable can only display classes from 0800 to 1700 periods
+* If timetable shows artifacts (i.e. columns not aligned/information displayed incorrectly):
+  * Restart NoCap in a maximized command prompt window
+  * Reduce text size in your computer settings

 ### Listing all tasks : `list task (optional argument)`